-- 6.4.4.4 A 'maternity equality clause' is automatically implied into a woman's employment contract.
+- 6.4.4.2 As of 6 April 2024, tThe protected period commences from the beginning of the pregnancy and ends 18 months after the birth of the child. - 6.4.4.3 Unfavourable treatment will only be unlawful if an employer is aware that the woman is pregnant.
+An employer must know or suspect that she is pregnant, whether this is by formal notification or through the 'grapevine'. - 6.4.4.4 A 'maternity equality clause' is automatically implied into a woman's employment contract.
 This clause denotes entitlement to equality during maternity leave, allowing an employee on maternity leave to insist on equality in, for example, the payment of a bonus.
 However, it has been held not to be discrimination to withhold childcare vouchers during maternity leave.
 For further detail on female employees' rights and entitlements during maternity leave generally see 7.2.7 Maternity leave. - 6.4.4.5 It should be remembered that there are separate legal rights included in the Employment Rights Act 1996 and various maternity and paternity leave rules in addition to those in the Equality Act.
 For example, handling redundancies and offers of suitable alternative employment for employees on maternity leave, dealing with requests for flexible working, the rights of women on return to work after maternity leave.
-For further details see 7.0 Maternity, paternity and other types of leave
+For further details see 7.0 Maternity, paternity and other types of leave protected characteristics